saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ### `--pac-auth`
 <p><small>| OPTIONAL | STRING |</small></p>

-__Description__: Supplies PAC authentication string in format `username:password@host:port`.
-This option can be used multiple times for each authenticated host in the PAC file.
-Not compatible with Sauce Connect Proxy versions below 4.6.3.<br/>
+__Description__: Supplies PAC authentication in the format `username:password@host:port`.
+This option can be used multiple times for each authenticated host in the PAC file.<br/>
 __Shorthand__: n/a